Jim Warren (drag racer): 1970s

-The Winter Nationals at Beeline in January 1975 was attended by (among others) Garlits, Beck, and Top Fuel newcomer Shirley Muldowney (who qualified #3); Muldowney lost to Warren in Round Two, while Warren was eliminated in the final by #4 qualifier Marvin Graham.
+The AHRA Winter Nationals at Beeline in January 1975 was attended by (among others) Garlits, Beck, and Top Fuel newcomer Shirley Muldowney (who qualified #3); Muldowney lost to Warren in Round Two, while Warren was eliminated in the final by #4 qualifier Marvin Graham.
 At OCIR in March, Warren recorded an AHRA event win, defeating Bob Noice in the final.
 For the U.S. Nationals in September, Warren qualified #6, but was eliminated in Round One by #22 qualifier Graham.
 Later that month, at the NHRA Fallnationals, held at Pacific Raceways in Kent, Washington, Warren qualified #3, but proved unable to capitalize on it.
 At Ontario in October, the NHRA World Finals were attended also by Beck, Ivo, Richard Tharp, and Garlits, among others.
 Warren qualified #6, and eliminated Garth Widdison (qualified #14) in Round One, but was defeated by #2-qualified Beck in Round Two.

 Warren racked up a win at NHRA's Winter Classic, held at Beeline Dragway in January 1976.
 He was low e.t. qualifier, eliminating #9 qualifier Jim Plummer in Round One, Markley in Round Two, #3 qualifier Herman Petersen in the semi-final, and #6 qualifier Beck in the final.
 It earned Warren a US$3000 purse.
 At Pomona in February, in a field of 16 cars (for which neither Muldowney nor Dixon qualified), Warren qualified #6, defeating #14 qualifier Salisbury in Round One, Beck (qualified #2) in Round Two, and Tom Kaiser (#8 qualifier) in the semi-final; he lost to #3 qualifier Frank Bradley in the final.
-At the Gatornats, Warren qualified #5 and eliminated #13 qualifier Larry Petit, #1 qualifier Beck, Bradley, and #10 qualifier Jim Bucher, on his way to a win, taking home US$12,250.
+At the Gatornationals, Warren qualified #5 and eliminated #13 qualifier Larry Petit, #1 qualifier Beck, Bradley, and #10 qualifier Jim Bucher, on his way to a win, taking home US$12,250.
 In June, Warren was at National Trail Raceway in Hebron, Ohio, for the Springnationals; he qualified #3, but was defeated in Round One by #11 qualifier Ted Wolf.
 Englishtown hosted the Summernationals in July, attended by, among others, Beck and Tharp; Warren qualified #10, and went out in Round One, to #2 qualifier Bob Struksnes.
 That September, Warren, along with the likes of Beck, Muldowney, and Ruth, went to the U.S. Nationals; Warren failed to make the field.
 The next weekend, he was at Spokane County Raceway in Airway Heights, Washington for the AHRA World Finals; qualifying #5, he defeated #2 qualifier Jim Barnard, #4 qualifier Gary Beck (who had already defeated low e.t. qualifier "King" Ruth), and #7 qualifier Frank Bradley to take the win.
 The weekend after that, Warren qualified #1 for the Fallnationals; the event win went to Jeb Allen.
 In October, Warren joined Muldowney, Tharp, Ruth, Bradley, and others at the NHRA World Finals, where he qualified #4.
 He defeated Tharp (qualified #12) in Round One) and #8 qualifier Hank Johnson in Round Two before being eliminated in the semi-final by #6-qualified Ruth.